Department of Life Sciences

 Edward Llwyd Building

-Peter joined the research and teaching staff of Aberystwyth University in September 2006 and is part of the IBERS Ecology Group.
-Research interests include the "Ecology of Grazed Ecosystems (montane and upland semi-natural habitats)", "Monitoring and assessment of biodiversity in a changing environment" and "Environmental and management drivers of soil chemistry and vegetation dynamics in the uplands".
+Peter joined the research and teaching staff of Aberystwyth University in September 2006 and is part of the DoLS Ecology Group.
+Research interests include the "Ecology of Grazed Ecosystems (montane, upland and lowland wetland habitats)", "Monitoring and assessment of biodiversity in a changing environment" and "Environmental and management drivers of soil chemistry and vegetation dynamics in the uplands".
 Peter contributes to teaching of IBERS undergraduate and postgraduate students, a Postgraduate Certificate of Teaching in Higher Education was conferred and a Fellowship of the Higher Education Academy awarded in 2009.
-Recently served for two years as Senior tutor for Part Two undergraduates.
+Served for two years as Senior tutor for Part Two undergraduates.

-Research interests within the IBERS Ecology Group include:
+Research interests within the DoLS Ecology Group include:

 - Ecology of grazed ecosystems (montane and upland semi-natural habitats):